dhutapratama/docs/cashier-paddle.md

     $lastPayment = $subscription->lastPayment();
     $nextPayment = $subscription->nextPayment();

-Both of these methods will return an instance of `Laravel\Paddle\Payment`; however, `nextPayment` will return `null` when the billing cycle has ended (such as when a subscription has been cancelled):
+Both of these methods will return an instance of `Lets\Paddle\Payment`; however, `nextPayment` will return `null` when the billing cycle has ended (such as when a subscription has been cancelled):

 ```blade
 Next payment: {{ $nextPayment->amount() }} due on {{ $nextPayment->date()->format('d/m/Y') }}